Yorkshire Junior/Youth Constitution 2014

 29.8 Any discipline points accrued after this date:

 30.1 Every Club is required to take all necessary precautions to prevent assaults or threats on players or officials in connection with games.
-All allegations of a breach of discipline, including all offences, players / coaches / club officials / spectators, sending-offs, brawls, abandoned games etc must be reported on the League discipline form and emailed by the clubs involved to the Discipline Secretary by the third day at midnight after the match took place (eg match played on Saturday, deadline is midnight Tuesday and Sunday deadline is midnight Wednesday).
+All allegations of a breach of discipline, including all offences, players / coaches / club officials / spectators, sending-offs, brawls, abandoned games etc must be reported on the League discipline form and emailed by the clubs involved to the Discipline Secretary and General Secretary by the third day at midnight after the match took place (eg match played on Sunday, deadline midnight Tuesday).
 The form must be completed in full.
 Failure to do so will result in a £20 fine.

 30.2 At the end of each match, both Touchline Managers must approach the referee in the correct manner.
 They must: